 In addition to University admission requirements, applicants to graduate programs in the College of Business and Economics must submit the following:

-- Separate Graduate Program Application to the College of Business and Economics.
+- Separate Graduate Program Application to the College of Business and Economics (Please create an account and fill in an online form).

 - Graduate Management Admission Test (GMAT) score of 500 or higher.
 Applications for the GMAT and an explanatory pamphlet may be obtained at the College Advisement Center (SH 256B), or directly from the Educational Testing Service, P.O.
 Box 966, Princeton, NJ (1-800-462-8669) or online at (www.gmat.org).
 If GRE, score of 1000 or higher is acceptable (www.gre.org).